SaucyBoi21/debate-prep/debate/abortion/definitions.md

     - Does not include fetuses (exceptions to fetal homicide laws)

 - Philosophical/Moral Definition
-    - A postnatal human being with personhood
+    - A postnatal human being with person-hood
     - Fetus and Embryos are are "unborn children", but this is begging the question

 ## What gives someone moral worth?